acjay/taggy/README.md

 * __State:__ development
 * __Point People:__ [@acjay](https://github.com/acjay)

 Types let programmers rely on the compiler catch errors where an operation is attempted on inapplicable data.
 But in real-world applications, the type of a variable isn't specific enough to capture the fact that data of the same type often aren't interchangeable from a business perspective.
+With tagged types, you assert the purpose of the data when it enters your system, and you're protected from mishaps as it flows through the logic layers.
+This is particularly applicable where you find that your system--or a subsystem of it--passes values along without inspecting or modifying them.

 For example, you might have a function that returns longitude and latitude for a street address: